Vitaliy Shigelsky

 In this case, to reduce cost and speed up the prosthesis production process, no additional ceramic layers are applied to the ceramic framework.
 The prosthesis is, therefore, of a uniform color.

-When covering the framework with IPS e.max Ceram ceramic, each layer is successively baked in the Programat P310/G2 furnace, which raises and lowers the temperature according to a precise formula.
+When covering the framework with IPS e.max Ceram ceramic, each layer is successively baked in the Programat P310/G2 or Vita Vacuumat 30 furnace, which raises and lowers the temperature according to a precise formula.

-For metal-free ceramic work, it is possible to add an artificial gum – “pink aesthetics”
+For metal-free ceramic work, it is possible to add an artificial gum – “pink aesthetics”.
+Pink aesthetics is created by the technician from IPS e.max Ceram Gingiva ceramics simultaneously with the application of surface layers of ceramics.

 We accept intraoral scans, dental impressions, plaster models, and STL files.
 The STL file implies a ready-to-send model that does not require modeling by our technicians.